Alimir/wp-ulike/readme.txt

 == Changelog ==

 = 4.7.1 =
+* Added   : Compatibility with WordPress 6.5 for seamless integration.
+* Updated : Minimum PHP version requirement increased to 7.2 and WordPress to version 6.0.
-* Fixed: security vulnerabilities by implementing proper sanitization and escaping methods throughout the plugin codebase.
+* Improved: Comprehensive security enhancement with sanitization and escaping across all methods.
+* Improved: Optimized queries for better performance.
+* Removed : Deprecated class contents for cleaner code.
+* Replaced: Some PHP methods with standard WordPress ones for better compatibility.
+* Enhanced: Admin logs pagination functionality for improved usability.
-* Fixed: Various minor bug fixes for a smoother experience.
+* Fixed   : Minor bug fixes for a smoother experience.

 = 4.7.0 =
-* Fixed: security vulnerabilities by implementing proper sanitization and escaping methods throughout the plugin codebase.
+* Fixed   : security vulnerabilities by implementing proper sanitization and escaping methods throughout the plugin codebase.
 * Improved: overall performance and reliability by optimizing SQL queries and utilizing WordPress API functions where applicable.
-* Updated: setting panel to enhance user experience and provide better customization options.
+* Updated : setting panel to enhance user experience and provide better customization options.

 = 4.6.9 =
 * Fixed: Removed "attributes" from [wp_ulike] shortcode to protect against potential vulnerabilities.
 * Fixed: Addressed an issue where an outdated JavaScript method was causing compatibility problems.

 = 4.6.8 =
-* Added: Connect and Login Effortlessly with Our Latest Social Integration.
+* Added  : Connect and Login Effortlessly with Our Latest Social Integration.
 [PRO]
-* Added: Introducing a New Session Handler Class.
+* Added  : Introducing a New Session Handler Class.
 [PRO]
 * Updated: Options panel framework.
 * Updated: Expanded WordPress REST API with Votes Details.
 [PRO]
-* Fixed: Various minor bug fixes for a smoother experience.
+* Fixed  : Various minor bug fixes for a smoother experience.

 = 4.6.7 =
-* Added: Automatic removal of votes from the database when posts, comments, etc. are removed.
+* Added   : Automatic removal of votes from the database when posts, comments, etc. are removed.
 * Improved: Purge cache controller with support for new cache plugins (FlyingPress, SwiftPerformance, Hummingbird, EnduranceCache).
-* Updated: Improved PHP 8.2 compatibility.
+* Updated : Improved PHP 8.2 compatibility.
-* Updated: Auto display support on "the_excerpt" hook.
+* Updated : Auto display support on "the_excerpt" hook.
-* Fixed: Set default value for auto display filter (which caused the button to be displayed on pages after the plugin was activated).
+* Fixed   : Set default value for auto display filter (which caused the button to be displayed on pages after the plugin was activated).

 = 4.6.6 =
-* Added: "Cache Cleaner" plugin cache support.
+* Added  : "Cache Cleaner" plugin cache support.
-* Added: Disable IP logging option.
+* Added  : Disable IP logging option.
 * Updated: Options panel framework.
-* Fixed: Escaping translations and output strings.
+* Fixed  : Escaping translations and output strings.
-* Fixed: Javascript conflict with "custom css&js" plugin.
+* Fixed  : Javascript conflict with "custom css&js" plugin.
-* Fixed: Minor bug fixes.
+* Fixed  : Minor bug fixes.

 = 4.6.5 =
 * Improved: Compatibility with WordPress 6.1 applied.
-* Fixed: Use mutex lock to prevent race condition.
+* Fixed   : Use mutex lock to prevent race condition.
-* Fixed: Disable code snippet options when using 'WP_ULIKE_DISABLE_CODE_SNIPPETS' constant or having multisite enabled.
+* Fixed   : Disable code snippet options when using 'WP_ULIKE_DISABLE_CODE_SNIPPETS' constant or having multisite enabled.

-= 4.6.4 =
-* Added: Custom PHP & JavaScript snippets support in the options panel.
-* Improved: Synchronize likes of post types, which are translated with WPML plugin.
-* Improved: Admin notices display.
-* Fixed: Minor bug fixes.

-= 4.6.3 =
-* Improved: bbPress duplicate issue on the lead topic.
-* Improved: Compatibility with WordPress 6.0 applied.
-* Improved: Add uninstall.php to clear out plugin data.
-* Fixed: Minor bug fixes.

-= 4.6.2 =
-* Improved: bbPress button display on the main topic.
-* Improved: CSS conflicts with the BuddyPress.
-* Fixed: myCred author points issue.
-* Fixed: Minor bug fixes.

-= 4.6.1 =
-* Updated: Options panel framework.
-* Fixed: BuddyPress notification error.

-= 4.6.0 =
-* Added: Increase security for user accounts by using 2-factor authentication steps.
-[PRO]
-* Added: Animated Smiley Switch Template.
-[PRO]
-* Updated: Options panel framework.
-* Fixed: Minor bug fixes.

 == Upgrade Notice ==